ozanmuyes/lazylou/README.md

 ##4.1 Loading Images with Minimum Effort

-+ jQuery does all the job.
+1. jQuery does all the job.
 HTML and jQuery codes respectively;
 `<div class="lazylou"></div>`
 `$("div.lazylou").lazylou({src: "img/1x5.jpg"});`

-+ HTML is involved to set property.
+2. HTML is involved to set property.

- + HTML and jQuery codes respectively;
+ 1. HTML and jQuery codes respectively;
 `<div class="lazylou" data-lazylou-options='{"src": "img/1x5.jpg"}'></div>`
 `$("div.lazylou").lazylou();`

- + HTML and jQuery codes respectively;
+ 2. HTML and jQuery codes respectively;
 `<div class="lazylou" data-lazylou-options-src="img/1x5.jpg"></div>`
 `$("div.lazylou").lazylou();`

 These two examples are doing the same thing; load the image and show first sprite.

-**REMARKS**: Notice the single-quote and double-quote sequence. **Single-quote should start the string of data value.**
+**REMARKS**: Notice the single-quote and double-quote sequence on 4.1.2.1. **Single-quote should begin and finalize the string of data value.**

 #5.
 Dependencies

 jQuery is enough to use LazyLou.

 #6.
+Add-ons

+#7.
+Browser Support and Known Issues
+##1.
+Tested Browsers
+ 1. Mozilla Firefox 4-22
+ 2. Chrome 5-31

+##2.
+Known Issues
+ 1. Doesn't work IE 6

+#8.
 License
 This plugin licensed under [MIT License][MITL].
-Short of long, feel free to use, modify, distribute and fork.
+Short of the long story, feel free to use, modify, distribute and fork.

 - - -